Pant/nextcloudpi-readthedocs/Testing-NextCloudPi.md

 This document describes the workflow to building and testing NCP.

+All help is welcome.
+The more testers there are the less each single one of them has to work.
+Please, write us in the [forums](https://help.nextcloud.com/c/support/appliances-docker-snappy-vm) or [Telegram](https://t.me/NextCloudPi) if you are interested.

 ## Procedure

 @nachoparker is in change of batch building all the appliances.
 The build system automatically uploads the images to [downloads/testing](ownyourbits.com/downloads/testing).